ripperburton9/Spirit-roblox-executor/README.md

 getgenv().game = workspace.Parent
 ```
 This will remove **HttpGet** from game!
-You can use the modified version of dex made for Xeno inside the released files
+You can use the modified version of dex made for Spirit inside the released files

 ### Preview
 <p>This is the UI of the version 1.0.1:</p>